284247028/jangular/README.md

 expression.
 For this reason, for now, we strongly suggest using ng-bind instead of {{ }} within inner HTML.

+## Use Cases

+The primary use case for Jangular is when you are working on a consumer facing app where visitors come from external links, search results and/or ads.
+In that case, the initial page load performance has a big impact on bounce rate (the rate at which users leave your site after one page view) and thus your search ranking.

 ## Pancakes

 This library can be used by itself to do simple Angular rendering, but if you are